 When the bus drove into San Antonio de Pichincha, a lot of streets were blocked off and we had a hard time getting around.
 Why was that?
-Once again, we ended up in a place celebrating it’s annual party!
-As we jumped off the bus ignoring the village of Mitad del Mundo, we walked down the main street and discovered there was a parade.
+Once again, we ended up in a place celebrating its annual party!
+As we jumped off the bus, ignoring the village of Mitad del Mundo, we walked down the main street and discovered there was a parade.
 We found a place to have a fresh juice on a terrace and sat to watch.
 There were various floats with children disguised in traditional clothing, dancing… It was a really nice moment and we just enjoyed sitting there, watching them go by and listening to the music.

 So we walked to the “Mirador” and stood there for a while admiring the view over the crater.
 It was not quite what I had imagined.
 They actually have a few farms down there and it has been turned into agricultural land.
 But even so, the view is marvelous.
-This “hole” is surrounded by mountains, and there is a calm and relaxing atmosphere from up here.
+This crater is surrounded by mountains, and there is a calm and relaxing atmosphere from up here.

 But looking at the steepness of the hike down got us thinking: do we really want to go down? –YES!
-As we walked down we were thinking about the fact that normally you hike up to see an amazing view, so it’s worth the effort.
+As we were walking, we were thinking that normally you hike up to see an amazing view, so it’s worth the effort.
 But walking down from the amazing view to just walk back up to it was weird.
-Anyway we enjoyed walking down and adventured ourselves down various shortcuts, crossing our fingers they’d lead us back to the original path.
+Anyway, we enjoyed the hike and adventured ourselves in various shortcuts, crossing our fingers they’d lead us back to the original path.
 We met a local couple on the way down who told us that when you arrive at the bottom you can feel a special energy, coming from the volcano.
-As we got down we laid down in the grass for a bit, had a nibble and relaxed.
-As we looked back up to what we had just done, we had this satisfied feeling, but when we thought we had to climb back up this really steep mountain we didn’t feel quite so satisfied!
-J We thought we’d better make a plan to go back up.
+Once arrived, we laid down in the grass for a bit, had a nibble and relaxed.
+As we looked back to what we had just done, we had this satisfied feeling, but when we thought we had to climb up this really steep mountain, we didn’t feel quite so thrilled!
+We thought we’d better make a plan to go back up.
 An old lady in the bus told us it would take about 2 hours (at least).
-So we planned on hiking 20 mins at a time (we are not that athletic you see!), and off we went.
+So, we planned on hiking 20 mins at a time (we are not that athletic you see!), and off we went.
 After 20 minutes we had a drink and thought to ourselves “Oh my god, five times this to go.... we’ll die!”.
 It turned out that after another 20 minutes we were at the top.
 We did walk constantly, without stopping at all.
 I must say we felt quite proud and relieved at the same time!
 We took another look at the stupendous view and decided it was time to go for a well-deserved lunch.

 It was now time to go back to Quito.
 We dozed off during most of the journey back.
-As we arrived in Quito we had the most gorgeous views over the town and felt happy about the way our day went.
+As we arrived in Quito, we had the most gorgeous views over the town and felt happy about the way our day went.

 Written by : Chesca Lonbay